SineadORourke/SeeTheCapital/README.md

 # SeeTheCapital
-Banking App made with Android Studio
+Banking App made by team of two using Android Studio